-The rentals come with a fully equipped kitchen and comfy bed.
+The rentals come with a fully equipped kitchen and a comfy bed.

 There’s no bathroom or shower, but you can find facilities all throughout the country at gas stations, campgrounds, restaurants, and stores.
 For showers, they recommend going for a dip in any of the many local swimming pools, which are located in just about every small town across the island.

 No need to worry about packing anything.
 They have all the add-ons imaginable: BBQ grills, camping chairs, tables, coolers, tents, pillows, a GPS, child seat, road maps, and even Icelandic sweaters.

 You can comfortably watch the colorful lights dancing in the sky from the back of your vehicle.